VictorTJiang/Victor_BlueStampPortfolio/index.md

 [Link to the Starter Project](https://www.amazon.com/Electronic-Soldering-Practice-Comfortable-VOGURTIME/dp/B094QRRHC2/ref=sr_1_3?crid=12C0SOV36FG6M&dib=eyJ2IjoiMSJ9.Prj06eg0mzBHrfW8zuFr43Ott4t2wUOVBo8A8bYw0PqFZRlOEmgR5YwhMy7jXrdI2HlBjVttnEyYLz5CP684SzJyHmVMBp25vNna9o8wjV-df55ilTgj0xMy1CiRwkcnu6xqacZ3JUPlq8C3mQJwmEtoeokndNqpwpdkZBQMplM9vg3M-cfB0xM_nXdjeqHQ3bB707ehrzX6Llp-Euu3CTFzF8wgEqhPwo6RCvzbo5M.yyrFg8EXJr9BL5cOgZF551-8cIl91p0MSy8nGiilcpU&dib_tag=se&keywords=arcade%2Bsolder%2Bproject&qid=1717994267&sprefix=arcade%2Bsolder%2Bprojec%2Caps%2C147&sr=8-3&th=1)

 ## Summary
 I enjoy playing arcade games, so I thought it would be nice to have a portable one of my own.
-With this console, I am able to swap between 4 different games to play using the left and right arrows, interact with/play the game with the up and down arrows, start games with the green button and end games with the yellow button.
-It can powered by getting plugged into a computer via a USB cord or through batteries.
+With this console, I am able to swap between 4 different games to play using the left and right buttons, interact with/play the game with the up and down buttons, start games with the green button and end games with the yellow button.
+It can be powered by getting plugged into a computer via a USB cord or through batteries.
 The game is displayed through 2 dot matrices that flash individual lights to form patterns for a game.

 ![Headstone Image](arcadegame.jpg)
 Figure x: A picture showing the retro arcade console with labeled components.